inoio/scala-microservice-template.g8/README.markdown

 # A [Giter8][g8] template for Scala Microservices
 ## Field of application
-A blueprint for a scala micro service that processes http requests and can be deployed in k8s.
+A blueprint for a scala micro service that processes http requests and that can be deployed in k8s.
 ## Usage
 + g8 https://github.com/inoio/scala-microservice-template.git
 * sbt dependencyCheck